villhei/elixirtut/elixir_web/app/chapters/02_basic_types.md

 IO.puts("Hello Elixir!")
 ```

-Elixir scripts use the extension `.exs` by convention, and elixir source files user the extension `.ex`.
-Create a file `hello.exs` with the content above.
-Executing the `elixirc`.
+Elixir scripts use the extension `.exs` by convention, and elixir source files use the extension `.ex`.
+Now, create a file `hello.exs` with the content in the listing above.

 ```bash
 $ elixir hello.exs
 Hello Elixir!
 ```

-An Elixir script can be executed by using the command `elixir <filename.exs>` .
-Execute the file you created.
+The `elixir <filename.exs>` command is used to execute script `<filename.exs>` . while working in the same directory, execute the file you created with the command `elixir hello.exs`.

+Congratulations, you have now created your first elixir program!

 ## Basic types